openequella/openequella.github.io/guides/MetadataSchemaConfigurationGuide.md

 A schema-node name is the concatenation of the node’s name with that of all its ancestors.
 Schema-node names must be unique, however duplicate node names can be used within the schema if the nodes do not share the same parent.

 #### Partial locking
-A ‘This metadata schema is partially locked’ warning is displayed when a metadata schema is being used in EQUELLA.
+A ‘This metadata schema is partially locked’ warning is displayed when a metadata schema is being used in openEQUELLA.

 Partial locking of a schema prevents changes to the locked nodes.
 Schema nodes are locked when the schema has been associated with a collection and prevent inadvertent corruption of existing collections.
 Attributes and sibling nodes can be added to locked nodes without issue.